verySmolBrain/Capstone-Project/README.md

 (**You can setup your own Supabase and Cloudinary account.
 Alternatively, we have included our secrets in our Report.**)

+### Requirements Without Docker

+If you don't have Docker installed you will have to ensure `npm` and `node` are installed.
+For `npm` we recommend a version above 9 and for `node` we recommend a version above 18.
+Our personal recommendation for installing a manager for this is [Volta](https://volta.sh/).
+Simply follow the link and instructions for your platform and it will install the latest `node` and `npm` versions for you.

 ### Local Production

 Install dependencies using install script in `package.json` in root folder: